Libensemble/libensemble/docs/platforms/summit.rst

 to execute on the Launch nodes.

-It is recommended to run libEnsemble on the Launch nodes (assuming workers are submitting MPI jobs) using ``local`` comm mode (multiprocessing).
+It is recommended to run libEnsemble on the Launch nodes (assuming workers are submitting MPI jobs) using the ``local`` communications mode (multiprocessing).
 In the future, Balsam may be used to run libEnsemble on compute nodes.

 Interactive Runs
 ^^^^^^^^^^^^^^^^